31 Jan Reshaping Junk Food

 I always prefer the freshly ground peanut and almond butter from Whole Foods, but if you must choose from the shelf, I love MaraNatha Organic no stir peanut butter and Smuckers Natural.

-For Juice: Put down the orange and apple juice cups—they are filled with sugar!
+For Juice: Put down the orange and apple juice cups-they are filled with sugar!
 Have a glass of fresh squeezed OJ or grapefruit juice with your breakfast, or have pressed juice instead.
-There are tons of pressed juices that are all natural without added sugars.
+There are tons of pressed juices that are all natural without added sugars, such as these organic cold pressed juice options on the market.
 Many contain carrots, beets, apples, bananas, and leafy greens, all of which are high in polyphenols to keep your body in tip-top shape.
 If you can’t handle an all-vegetable medley, look for one with apple, pear or lemon to add a bit of sweetness.

 My favorites are Organic Avenue’s Medicinal Green and Green Love juices, Whole Foods’ freshly prepared juices, and Evolution Fresh’s Essential Greens with Lime, found conveniently at Starbucks locations.

 For Cereal: The easiest breakfast imaginable; yet, unrealistic with recommended portion sizes and heavily carbohydrate concentrated.
 Get rid of the Cinnamon Toast Crunch, Frosted Flakes and Cocoa Puffs, as expected, but also maybe re-think the Special K and Raisin Brand.
 Take out a measuring cup and see what ½-1 cup serving (relative to what is listed on the label)-shocking right?
 Check out the number of carbs you are actually eating, and paired with OJ, fruit or a flavored coffee?
 That’s right.
 So, use portion control and choose cereals low in total carbohydrates and high in dietary fiber.